What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 What is a flat fee MLS listing service?

-Although typically only licensed real estate agents can access and post listings on a local MLS, some companies provide MLS services for a flat fee.
+Only licensed real estate agents can access and post listings on a local MLS.
+However, some companies provide MLS services for a flat fee.
 These flat fee MLS companies enable FSBO sellers to bypass the traditional agent and get their homes included in the MLS.

 Is a flat fee MLS listing service the right choice for me?

-Saving on real estate commissions sounds appealing to most people, but you might still be unsure about taking on the role of a real estate agent yourself.
+However, while saving on real estate commissions sounds appealing to most people, you might still be unsure about taking on the role of a real estate agent yourself.

 Joe Bourland, a top-selling agent in Peoria, Arizona, with over 20 years of experience, explained the long list of things you must have and do to sell a home successfully.